ibexa/documentation-developer/docs/guide/catalog/catalog_configuration.md

         default:
             type: local
             options:
+                ibexa_product_catalog_root: 12
                 product_type_group_identifier: 'product'
 ```

 The `local` type is the built-in type of catalog based on the Repository.

-Under `options.product_type_group_identifier` you can define the identifier of the group used for storing products.
+Under `options.product_type_group_identifier` you can define the identifier of the Content Type group used for storing products.

+`root_location_remote_id` indicates the ID of the Location where products are stored.

 ## VAT rates